I sold my rental property. How do I report that?

 - When you get to Is this a rental property or royalty? select Rental property and fill out the description, address, and owner.

-- When you hit Do any of these situations apply? you'll definitely want to check the Sold box along with any other boxes that may apply.
+- When you hit Do any of these situations apply to this property? check the Sold box along with any other boxes that may apply.

 - Continue following the onscreen prompts to enter info about your rental property.
 Eventually you'll get to the Rental Summary screen.
-Here, you can report the sale in the Sale of Property/Depreciation section, along with any other pertinent info (income, expenses, etc.)
+You can report the sale in the Sale of Property/Depreciation section, along with any other pertinent info (like income and expenses)

 - Sales Price – If you received a Form 1099-S, look in Box 2 (Gross Proceeds), which will generally be your contract sales price.
 You can also use the gross proceeds amount from your settlement closing statement.